Our social media presence plays an integral role in allowing our stakeholders to engage with our brand.

 - Shorter is better.
 Create something that’s easy to remember, short to type, and will have a long shelf life.

-- Limit use of event-specific hashtags.
-As tempting as it might be to create a new hashtag for every event utilizing a hashtag that works over a long period of time will result in more activity and sharing.
+- Limit the use of event-specific hashtags.
+As tempting as it might be to create a new hashtag for every event, using a hashtag that works over a long period of time can result in more activity and sharing.

-- Avoid using too many hashtags, too many dilutes your message.
-Try to limit yourself to three hashtags per tweet, less whenever possible.
+- Avoid using too many hashtags.
+Too many can dilute your message.
+Try to limit it to three hashtags per post, less whenever possible.

 Content & Goals

 The goals of your social media efforts should be to connect with your intended audiences, start conversations and build community and relationships.
 It is not just a tool to broadcast or publish.

 Be authentic, transparent and honest.

 Your content should always be prepared with your audience in mind.
 Make it easy for your audience to have a good experience.